Jakaria08/Explaining_Shape_Variability/README.md

-# Repository Title
+# Disentangling Hippocampal Shape Variations: A Study of Neurological Disorders Using Graph Variational Autoencoder with Contrastive Learning

-This repository contains the code and resources for the paper: **Disentangling Hippocampal Shape Variations: A Study of Neurological Disorders Using Graph Variational Autoencoder with Contrastive Learning**.
+This repository contains the code and resources for the paper: **Disentangling Hippocampal Shape Variations: A Study of Neurological Disorders Using Graph Variational Autoencoder with Contrastive Learning** [link needed].

 ## Table of Contents